house-of-abbey/scratch_vhdl/docs/README.md

 Demonstration designs are provided in order of incremental difficulty (in the main).
 They are designed to introduce digital design concepts a step at a time.

 1. **One LED per button**, can we get the board to work?
 2. **Logic gates**, 4 logic functions of four inputs driving an LED each.
-Combine this with drawings of truth tables to bring them to life.
+Combine this with drawings of truth tables to bring the tables to life.
-3. **Shift Register**, press a button to scroll a lit led to the left.
+3. **Shift Register**, use a button to choose the status of LED 0, all the LEDs continue to scroll to the left.
 4. **4-bit binary counter** with start and stop buttons.
 5. **Sum of buttons pressed**.
 This come in two variations, one-hot and binary.
 The former lights a single LED based on the number of buttons pressed at any one time.
 The latter represent the number of buttons in binary 0-4.
 6. The **[Knight Rider](https://www.youtube.com/watch?v=oNyXYPhnUIs&ab_channel=NBCClassics) KITT car** bonnet light sequence from the 1980's television series.